Self-defence - national proceedings

 Section 29.
 Necessary Self-defence

-(2) Protective acts manifestly disproportionate to the nature and the danger of the assault, which were not necessary in order to prevent or repel the assault and as a result of which harm is caused to the assailant, shall be considered as exceeding the limits of necessary self-defence.
+(2) Protective acts obviously disproportionate to the nature and danger of the assault, which were not necessary for prevention or repelling of the assault and as a result of which harm is caused to the assailant, shall be considered as exceeding the limits of the necessary self-defence.

 (3) Causing harm to the assailant through negligence, while repelling an assault, shall not be criminally punishable.